Scottish Welfare Fund - crisis grants

 Rent in advance

 You cannot get a crisis grant for rent in advance.
 Rent is one of a number of excluded needs that a crisis grant cannot be paid for.
 If you need help to pay your rent in advance, you can apply to the DWP for a budgeting loan or to your local authority for a discretionary housing payment.
 A discretionary housing payment is an extra payment which you can get if you need help with your housing costs.

 What expenses are excluded from crisis grants

 Some expenses are excluded from crisis grants.
-For example, you cannot get a crisis grant for any expense outside the United Kingdom, the cost of a school uniform, travelling expenses to and from school, school meals, medical costs, housing costs, holidays, debts or expenses that could be covered by a maternity grant or funeral payment.
+For example, you cannot get a crisis grant for any expense outside the United Kingdom, the cost of a school uniform, travelling expenses to and from school, school meals, medical costs, housing costs, holidays, debts or expenses that could be covered by the Best Start Grant or funeral payment.

 - More about help with school costs